Finance Schools in Oregon

-University of Oregon, through its Lundquist College of Business, offers a Master of Business Administration with a concentration in Finance and Securities Analysis.
+The University of Oregon, through its Lundquist College of Business, offers a Master of Business Administration with a concentration in Finance and Securities Analysis.
 This concentration allows students to take specialist courses in quantitative methodology, derivatives, cost management, and negotiation.
 Through the core MBA program, students also learn fundamental skills for assuming positions of responsibility in the world of finance.
 Small average class sizes also allow students to make the most of educational opportunities.
 Many of the courses and optional programs are pursued in the university’s Finance and Securities Analysis Center, a state of the art facility for finance, banking, and investment learning.

 University of Portland

-University of Portland offers a Master of Science in Finance through its Pamplin School of Business that prepares students to pursue careers in corporate finance, financial analysis, and other in-demand finance career paths.
+The University of Portland offers a Master of Science in Finance through its Pamplin School of Business that prepares students to pursue careers in corporate finance, financial analysis, and other in-demand finance career paths.
 The focus of this degree is on the specialized knowledge individuals need to excel in the realm of finance, with an emphasis on quantitative skills.
 The program is accredited by the Association to Advance Collegiate Schools of Business, while the Pamplin School of Business has been included in the Princeton Review’s Best Business Schools rankings.
-The University of Portland also regularly produces among the highest number of Fulbright scholars on an annual basis.
+The University of Portland also regularly produces the highest number of Fulbright scholars on an annual basis.